Wisconsin vs. SMU: Odds, spread, over/under - November 22

 - Wisconsin has won two games against the spread this season.

-- A total of three out of the Badgers' five games this season have hit the over.
+- The Badgers and their opponents have combined to hit the over three out of five times this season.

-- SMU has covered twice in four games with a spread this year.
+- SMU has a record of 2-2-0 against the spread this year.

-- So far this season, just one of the Mustangs games has gone over the point total.
+- Mustangs games have gone over the point total just once this year.

 Wisconsin Futures Odds